 Fibromyalgia Signs & Symptoms

-Whether or not fibromyalgia is a disease in and of itself is a disputed matter.
-Many doctors believe that fibromyalgia, also known as fibro, FMS or FM, cannot be considered a clinical entity since there are no objective indicative tests or concrete aberrations that confirm the disorder.
-If you suffer from fibromyalgia and live near Birmingham Alabama, you may want to check out Achieve’s paid fibromyalgia clinical trials to see if you qualify.
+Fibromyalgia is a multi-symptomatic medical syndrome of primarily both chronic pain and an increased sensitivity to pain at specific pressure points.
+However, many doctors believe that fibromyalgia, also known as fibro, FMS or FM, cannot be considered a clinical entity since there are no objective indicative tests or concrete aberrations that confirm the disorder.

 There is a popular opinion that believes that FM is a somatoform disorder in which the physical symptoms cannot be clinically proven and diagnosed as a medical disorder or symptom of drugs and is therefore proposed as a mental disorder.
 The U.S. National Institutes of Health and the American College of Rheumatology have recognized fibromyalgia as a diagnosable disease.
 FM is a medical disorder of the central nervous system in which people experience pain and abnormal hurt upon the touch at specific pressure points.